f3-factory/F3com-data/databases/main.md

 Fat-Free is designed to make the job of interfacing with SQL databases a breeze.
 If you're not the type to immerse yourself in details about SQL, but lean more towards object-oriented data handling, you can go directly to the next section of this tutorial.
 However, if you need to do some complex data-handling and database performance optimization tasks, SQL is the way to go.

 Establishing communication with a SQL engine like MySQL, SQLite, SQL Server, Sybase, and Oracle is done using the familiar `$f3->set()` command.
-Connecting to a SQLite database would be:-
+Connecting to a SQLite database would be:

 ``` php
 $db=new DB\SQL('sqlite:/absolute/path/to/your/database.sqlite'));
 ```

-Another example, this time with MySQL:-
+Another example, this time with MySQL:

 ``` php
 $db=new DB\SQL(